System-in-a-System/SwedishID-Decryptor/README.md

 # SwedishID-Decryptor
 A simple console-based program that takes in Swedish Social Security Number and outputs gender &amp; age &amp; generation information of the owner

+## Instruction

+1. Import solution
+2. Run solution from the terminal